systemcarl/weblog/outlines/about-me.md

 ## A Journey So Far
 - I have always loved science and computers.
-    - I grew up watching Bill Nye the Science Guy, and booting games from my compact floppy disk collection.
+    - As a young child I watched PBS shows like Bill Nye the Science Guy, and booted video games from my compact floppy disk collection.
-    - My curiosity about how things work carried my interest through high school and university.
+    - My curiosity about how things work carried my interest through high school university, and professional career.
+- I went on to pursue a diverse education in science.
+    - In university, studying physics was a an obvious choice for better understanding the world.
+        - Specializing in astrophysics happened naturally with my affinity for computer modelling and simulation.
+    - My passion for scientific inquiry led to a M.Sc. in Psychology at McMaster University
+        - I found an opportunity to apply my knowledge of computer science and physics, a project studying the biophysics of bat echolocation.
+- My professional work has been in the manufacturing and software industries.
+    - I began my career in electrical engineering, responsible for quality assurance, testing, and customer support.
+    - I transitioned to software development building web application and cloud-based services after realizing my passion for system design.
-    - Now, I love taking about science & technology, and sharing my experiences.
+- I still love learn about science & technology, and sharing my knowledge.
-- My time has been split between professional work and continuing education.
+    - My research and writing can be found here, in [my weblog].
+    - I take every opportunity to learn new skills and teach others.
+    - Academia is a natural environment for sharing knowledge.
-    - My work has been in the manufacturing and software industries.
+    - All of my professional work has involved training and mentoring.
-    - After graduating with a B.Sc. in Astrophysics from the University of Waterloo, I continued with a M.Sc. in Psychology study the biophysics of bat echolocation.
-    - I always loved learning and teaching, in both industry and academia.
-    - I've been fortunate to have had a variety of roles, in different industries and academic disciplines.

 ### Modern, Accessible Technology
 - My time over the last 5 years has been spent writing software and building web